 A general rule of thumb is to match your socks color to your pants.
 Reason being, it allows for a seamless transition from your shoes to your pants and it can also make you appear taller.
 But you don’t always have to.
 You want to avoid being too matchy-matchy.
 For example, matching the color of your socks to the color of your tie, pocket square and other garments you’re wearing.
 Unless you’re intentionally going for a monochromatic look, it’s no fun.

 For now, I recommend starting with subtle colors and patterns like the socks above from Bespoke Post.
+Additionally, if you’re wearing low cut shoes and want that sockless look, your best bet is to go with no show socks.

 Why it works: